 Williston is a somewhat small city located in the state of North Dakota.
 With a population of 26,426 people and five constituent neighborhoods, Williston is the ninth largest community in North Dakota.

 Williston real estate is some of the most expensive in North Dakota, although Williston house values don't compare to the most expensive real estate in the U.S.

-Williston is a blue-collar town, with 37.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Williston, you'll notice that it is more blue-collar than most other communities in America.
+37.58% of Williston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Williston is a city of construction workers and builders, sales and office workers, and professionals.
-There are especially a lot of people living in Williston who work in office and administrative support (10.75%), management occupations (10.39%), and sales jobs (9.44%).
+There are especially a lot of people living in Williston who work in management occupations (10.63%), office and administrative support (9.82%), and sales jobs (8.51%).

 Williston is a somewhat ethnically-diverse city.
 The people who call Williston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Williston residents report their race to be White, followed by Native American.
+The greatest number of Williston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Williston include German, Irish, Swedish, and English.

 The most common language spoken in Williston is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Spanish and Polish.